Achilles Tendonitis Treatment near Broadview

 Retrocalcaneal Bursitis

-At times, we encounter a more challenging injury called Retrocalcaneal Bursitis.
-This involves inflammation in the lubricating fluid-filled sac located between the heel bone and the Achilles tendon.
-Often, a bony bump appears on the outside-top border of the back of the heel, known as a Haglund's deformity.
+We occasionally see a more difficult injury called Retrocalcaneal Bursitis.
+It refers to an inflammation within the lubricating fluid-like sac that lies between the heel bone and the Achilles tendon.
+It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
+This bony prominence is known as a Haglund's deformity.

 - Provide guidance on sneaker models that fit your specific foot type